-I will not about setting up the environment to build, and flash the firmware, but I will tell you what you might be missing out and why it might be not working.
+I will not talk about setting up the environment to build, and flashing the firmware, but I will tell you what you might be missing out and why it might be not working.

 If you do not know where to start with flashing your Proxmark3, than have a look here, here, here or here.
 The first link describes the standard way of upgrading your firmware, which can fail, if you are unlucky.
 The other three links describe ways to recover your Proxmark3.

 Why can upgrading the firmware fail?
 There are quite some reasons it can go wrong.